clayne/SSEModdingGuide/README.md

 3. **Mod C** loads and changes the Iron Sword into the Master Sword.
 The Flaming Toothbrush Sword is now a Flaming Master Sword.
 4. The game loads with only the Flaming Master Sword (**Mod B** and **C**) active.

-The information and illustration above demonstrates how the interaction between multiple mods can create interesting effects, but it can also create redundancies in your modlist.
+The information and illustration above demonstrate how the interaction between multiple mods can create interesting effects, but it can also create redundancies in your modlist.

-When installing multiple mods that interact with similar in-game elements, be sure to always read the mod's description page on Nexus to reduce the amount of redundancies in your load order.
+When installing multiple mods that interact with similar in-game elements, be sure to always read the mod's description page on Nexus to reduce the number of redundancies in your load order.

 ### Overwrite Folder